KengoTODA/gradle-semantic-release-plugin/README.md

 To manage version of toolset, we recommend you to have a `package.json` in your project root directory.
 Manage both of `semantic-release` and its plugins as `devDependencies`.

-It is also nice to have `"semantic-release": "semantic-release"` in `"scripts"` in `package.json`, then you can run `yarn semantic-release` to invoke semantic-release.

-Refer [this sample project](https://github.com/KengoTODA/gradle-boilerplate) as a working example.
+Refer [the spotbugs-gradle-plugin project](https://github.com/spotbugs/spotbugs-gradle-plugin) as a working example.

 ## Configure `@semantic-release/git`